AmOL-PiNGALE/Today-I-Learned/android/display-classes-containing-deprecation-android.md

-# Display Classes Containing Deprecation Android Studio
+# Display Classes Containing Deprecation in Android

 Looking at How to recompile with -Xlint:deprecation, add into root build.gradle: